- FindLaw /

 Business Licenses and Permits

-The licenses and permits necessary to operate your business depend on your type of business.
-Vermont has a license and permit directory to guide you to what your business needs.
-You apply for most permits on the city and county levels where your run your business.
+The licenses and permits necessary to operate your business will depend on the specific industry or type of business you are running.
+Vermont has a license and permit directory guiding you regarding what your business needs.
+You apply for most permits on the city and county levels where you run your business.
 Check with your local governments to see what regulations apply to your business.

 Registration in Other States